nwinnie450/TestCaseWriter/USER_GUIDE.md

 ## Introduction

-The **Test Case Writer Agent** is an enterprise-grade web application designed to revolutionize how QA teams create, manage, and export test cases.
+The **Test Case Manager** is an enterprise-grade web application designed to revolutionize how QA teams create, manage, and export test cases.
 By combining AI-powered generation with customizable templates and flexible export options, it streamlines the entire test case lifecycle.

 ### Key Benefits
 - **80% reduction** in manual test case creation time